SOL Global Founded Portfolio Company HeavenlyRx Announces The Appointment Of Top Rated Weekend News Host and NY Times Best-Selling Author Judge Jeanine Pirro To Its Board of Directors

 Cautionary Statements

 This press release contains "forward-looking information" within the meaning of applicable securities laws.
 All statements contained herein that are not clearly historical in nature may constitute forward-looking information.
 In some cases, forward-looking information can be identified by words or phrases such as "may", "will", "expect", "likely", "should", "would", "plan", "anticipate", "intend", "potential", "proposed", "estimate", "believe" or the negative of these terms, or other similar words, expressions and grammatical variations thereof, or statements that certain events or conditions "may" or "will" happen, or by discussions of strategy.
+Some of the forward-looking information contained in this press release include, but are not limited to, statements with respect to: the Company’s potential market and the Company’s business opportunities.

 By their nature, forward-looking information is subject to inherent risks and uncertainties that may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, that assumptions may not be correct and that objectives, strategic goals and priorities will not be achieved.
 A variety of factors, including known and unknown risks, many of which are beyond our control, could cause actual results to differ materially from the forward-looking information in this press release.
 Such factors include, but are not limited to: the Company's ability to comply with all applicable governmental regulations in a highly regulated business; investing in target companies or projects which have limited or no operating history and are engaged in activities currently considered illegal under US federal laws; changes in laws; limited operating history; reliance on management; requirements for additional financing; competition; inconsistent public opinion and perception regarding the medical-use and adult-use marijuana industry; and regulatory or political change.